aionnetwork/aion-docs/interface/staking-interface-integration.md

 ### Implementation Examples

-For advanced users, there's a set of Shell scripts provided by Aion to interact with the staking contract - [Unity Bootstrap](https://github.com/jeff-aion/UnityBootstrap)
+For advanced users, there's a set of Shell scripts provided by Aion to interact with the pool registry contract - [Unity Bootstrap](https://github.com/aionnetwork/staking_pool_scripts)

 ### Pool Registry Presentation